letter blocks that spell "Artificial Intelligence"

 How do you protect yourself?
 Stick to paid AI tools with airtight terms of service (we’ll review them for you!).
 And train your staff to treat AI like public Wi-Fi: fine for cat memes, but not the place for client data.

-If in doubt, let Treaty Oak set up protocols to keep your info locked down tighter than the Alamo.
+If in doubt, let Treaty Oak set up protocols to keep your info locked down.

 Verify, Verify, Verify